 Washington, D.C. — Energy firms on May 22 moved a District of Columbia federal court for an order allowing them to begin attachment and enforcement efforts in an attempt to satisfy payment of a $11.75 million award issued by the Permanent Court of Arbitration (PCA) against Ghana (Balkan Energy Limited, et al. v.
 Ghana, No. 1:17-cv-00584, D. D.C.).

-SINGAPORE — The Singapore International Arbitration Centre (SIAC) on March 7 announced that it has released its annual report for last year, reporting a record number of new and administered cases.
+SINGAPORE — The Singapore International Arbitration Centre (SIAC) on May 8 announced that it has appointed a new vice president.

 SAN FRANCISCO — A provider of mediation and arbitration services center on May 9 announced the appointments of several new arbitrators to its panels.

 SANTA ANTA, Calif. — After a California golf products company and its owners failed to respond to a Korean investor’s motion, a California federal judge on May 15 confirmed a $26,952,651 arbitral award for the investor in a dispute over tax issues (AJU Small but Great Fund 5 v.
 Apache Golf Inc., et al., No. 8:17-cv-01063, C.D.
 Calif.).